cgrace0044/quizmas/README.md

 - A 'Math Random' function was used so that the questions are shuffled.
 - The order of the answers to a corresponding question are also shuffled so that it is more difficult to memorise answers.

+#### Game Area Large Screens

 ![Quiz Screen Large Screens](docs/readme-images/quiz_screen_largerscreens.webp)

+#### Game Area Small Screens

 ![Quiz Screen Smaller Screens](docs/readme-images/quiz_screen_smallerscreens.webp)

 ### Game Over

-- Once the player has answered 60 questions the Gameover screen will be displayed.
+- Once the player has answered 20 questions the Gameover screen will be displayed.
 - This screen simply states 'gameover' and there is an opportunity to restart the game.
 - The final tally of correct and incorrect answers is also shown on this screen.